SebastianGrans/SebastianGrans.github.io/_posts/2020-07-17-Controlling-the-grippers-on-an-ABB-Yumi-using-abb_librws.md

 This is a tutorial which demonstrates how to interface with a YuMi robot using [Robot Operating System 2](https://www.ros.org/) (ROS) and the [abb_librws](https://github.com/ros-industrial/abb_librws) library.

+The final ROS2 package is available on [this](https://github.com/SebastianGrans/SmartGripper-Demo) GitHub repo.

 I've tried to make the demo as bare bone as possible and consists of a single `.cpp` file.

 ## Background